 Krka National Park

 A tapestry of forest slakes and waterfalls, the Krka National Park lies just 10km from Sibenik – and there are plenty of excursions and tours that run to the park.
-Krka is one of the most beautiful and serene places on the coast, covering an area of 142sq m and home to the Krka river itself and a bevy of tumbling waterfalls.
+Krka is one of the most beautiful and serene places on the coast, covering an area of 142sq m and home to the Krka river itself and a bevvy of tumbling waterfalls - well worth visiting when cruising around Croatia.
 The most famous of these waterfalls is the famous Skradinski Buk falls, a picturesque tiered waterfall surrounded by lush forest.
 More than 800 species of plant life can be found in the park along with over 200 species of bird and 18 species of bat.
 Make sure to remember your swimming costume as there are plenty of swimming areas in the waterfalls and across the park.

 Explore an old town